 Similar to Easter, Christmas causes me much confusion.
-It seems to be a mishmash of several unrelated traditions all jammed into one that mostly revolves around buying things, eating chocolate, and lying to children.
-I’ve always been confused about how Jesus, Santa Claus, and yule logs have anything to do with each other, so I did a little research.
-I found out so much interesting information that this will be a two part series, to be finished next week.
-And you can guarantee I’ll be doing the same research when Easter comes around.
+It seems to be a mishmash of several unrelated traditions all jammed into one that mostly revolves around buying junk, eating chocolate, and lying to children.
+I’ve always wondered how Jesus, Santa Claus, and yule logs have anything to do with each other, so I did a little research.
+I found so much interesting information that this will be a two part series.

-I started by writing a list of questions I have about Christmas, which was a hilarious process since it became quite clear that I don’t understand this holiday at all.
-Who is this Santa Claus and why does he have so many aliases (St. Nick, Kris Kringle, Father Christmas, Sinterklaas)?
+I started by writing a list of questions I have about Christmas, which was hilarious since it became quite clear I don’t understand this holiday AT ALL.
+Who is Santa Claus and why does he have so many aliases (St. Nick, Kris Kringle, Father Christmas, Sinterklaas)?
 What does he have to do with Jesus?
-Is it wrong that there is a globally sanctified lie we tell our children?
-When did the flying reindeer and elfin sweatshops come into play?
-Why is Santa the only person besides certain pimps that can say “ho ho ho”?
 Is Santa immortal?
+Is it wrong that there is a globally sanctified lie we tell children?
+When did flying reindeer and elfin sweatshops come into play?
+Why is Santa the only person (besides pimps) who says “ho ho ho”?
 What is a “yule”?????

-From my research, I learned that my Christmas confusion was warranted.
-Christmas is essentially the merging of (at least) three separate celebrations with very different meanings:
+From my research, I learned that my confusion was warranted.
+Christmas is essentially the merging of at least three separate celebrations with very different meanings:

 - Yuletide/Winter Solstice